tobybreckon/python-cnn-tools-test/README.md

 # Verification Testing for Deep Learning CNN Tools

-As Tensorflow, Keras and Pytorch are complex beasts, to ensure the GPU installation of each is working correctly we perform the following simple tests.
+As Tensorflow, Keras and Pytorch are complex pieces of software, to ensure the GPU installation of each is working correctly we perform the following simple tests.

-All tested with Tensorflow, Keras and Pytorch and Python 3.x **on Linux**.
+All tested with Tensorflow, Keras, Pytorch and Python 3.x (with OpenCV as needed) **on Linux**.

- * For **TensorFlow** only - use tests 1, 4 and 5 only.
+ * For **TensorFlow 1.x** only - use tests 1, 4 and 5 only.
+ * For **TensorFlow 2.x** only - use tests 1 and 6 only.
  * For **Keras** (which uses TensorFlow as a backend) - use tests 1, 2, 4, 5 only.
  * For **PyTorch** only - use test 3 only (and 3a for testing with OpenCV also).
  * _See very simple test 1a for additionally testing sci-kit-learn is available in the same python environment_